its-geoff/gold-medal-statistics/.github/ISSUE_TEMPLATE/feature_issue.md

 ---
 name: Feature
 about: A task large enough that it needs to be divided into smaller tasks.
-It will usually be labeled as `enhancement`.
+It will usually be labeled as "enhancement".
 ---

 <!-- Issue title should mirror the Feature Title. -->